Batman: Arkham: Batman: Arkham Knight – The Official Novelization (2015)

 Marv Wolfman authored a novelization of Batman: Arkham Knight, which was released in July 2015.

+Real World Attractions

+Arkham Asylum Shock Therapy

+Arkham Asylum – Shock Therapy was a Vekoma SLC roller coaster located at Warner Bros.
+Movie World in Queensland, Australia.
+While the coaster was originally based on the Lethal Weapon film series, the ride was renamed and rethemed to the Arkham franchise.

+Escape From Arkham Asylum

+Escape From Arkham Asylum was a 2018 dark maze attraction based on Batman: Arkham Asylum, built as part of the Horror Made Here: A Festival of Frights event at Warner Bros.
+Studio Tour Hollywood in Los Angeles, California.

 Merchandise

 Starting in January 2011, DC Direct released two series of statues based on characters in Arkham Asylum.
 As well, DC Direct, and later DC Collectibles, released four series of statues based on characters in Arkham City, starting in December 2011.
 On June 5, 2012, TriForce announced that they had acquired the license to create replicas of various weapons, gadgets and iconic objects from Arkham Asylum and Arkham City.
 DC Collectibles announced statues for release in October 2013 for Arkham Origins, as well as Mattel announcing statues of their own, releasing in late 2013.
 A board game, titled Batman: Arkham City Escape, was made available by Cryptozoic entertainment in May 2013.